chrbknudsen/R-toolbox/learners/data.md

 Data from a randomized trial of two different active drugs of the fluoroquinolone-group, M and G along with a placebo, P.
-93 subjects placed in one of three groups:
+93 subjects were placed in one of three groups:

 | Group | Eye 1 | Eye 2|
 |-------|-------|------|